Why Electronic Circuits Work the Way They Do

 Current

-Electric current (measured in amperes, ) describes the rate at which electric charge flows through a conductor.
+Electric current (measured in amperes, AA) describes the rate at which electric charge flows through a conductor.

 Using the water-in-a-pipe analogy, current is similar to the flow rate of water, not the speed of individual water molecules.
 This difference is important for beginners to understand.
 Current measures how much charge (or water) passes a point per second, not how fast individual charges move.